Olatubosun/rocksdb.docs/Merge-Operator.md

   db_->GetMergeOperands(ReadOptions(), db_->DefaultColumnFamily(), "k1", values.data(), merge_operands_info,
   &number_of_operands);
 ```
+The above API returns all the merge operands corresponding to the key.
+If the number of merge operands in DB is greater than merge_operands_options.expected_max_number_of_operands no merge operands are returned and status is Incomplete.
+Merge operands returned are in the order of insertion.

+DB Bench has a benchmark that uses Example 1 to demonstrate the performance difference of doing an online merge and then operating on the collection vs simply returning the sub-lists and operating on the sub-lists.
+To run the benchmark the command is :
+`./db_bench -benchmarks=getmergeoperands --merge_operator=sortlist`
+The merge_operator used above is used to sort the data across all the sublists for the online merge case which happens automatically when Get API is called.

 # Review and Best Practices
 Altogether, we have described the Merge Operator, and how to use it.
 Here are a couple tips on when/how to use the MergeOperator and AssociativeMergeOperator depending on use-cases.